Disco Ball

 Frequently Asked Questions About Event Venues in Brooklyn

-Loft Story in Greenpoint is the standout pick for outdoor gatherings, featuring a 2,000 sq ft rooftop terrace with views of the Empire State Building and Freedom Tower, furnished with lounge seating, umbrellas, and hammocks, with capacity for up to 80 guests.
-Aventura Skybar, while listed with Manhattan neighborhood tags, also offers an open-air rooftop terrace with skyline views for up to 250 guests.
-If you want to combine indoor and outdoor flow, Loft Story lets you rent its rooftop alongside its main loft and speakeasy for a full multi-space experience.
+LOFT Story in Greenpoint is the standout choice, offering a dedicated 2,000 sq ft Rooftop Terrace with skyline views of the Empire State Building and Freedom Tower, furnished with lounge seating, umbrellas, and hammocks, accommodating up to 80 guests.
+Aventura Skybar, while listed with Manhattan neighborhood tags, also features an open-air rooftop terrace with stunning skyline views as part of its full venue package.
+If you want a rooftop paired with two additional indoor spaces including a speakeasy, LOFT Story's full venue capacity of 270 guests across all three areas makes it the most flexible outdoor-plus-indoor option in this collection.

 Customer Reviews